What is plastic?

 million metric tones*

-Plastic is suited to a range of new applications such as electronics, medical devices, textile fibres and 3D printing.
+For several years now, this material has been used in modern applications such as electronics, medical devices, textile fibres and 3D printing.

 What do you use it for and why?